-On average, between eight and nine percent of all financial advisors will have changed firms and/or channel every time the earth circles the sun.
+On average, between four and six percent of all financial advisors will have changed firms and/or channel every time the earth circles the sun.

 While you may not be contemplating a change any time soon, the process of evaluating the best place for you and your clients and then moving your practice to a new firm has become pretty complicated.
 In fact, unless you really know what you are doing, you can seriously jeopardize your career.